bonds/natural/README.markdown

 ## Performance

 Natural has not (yet) been optimized for cpu or memory usage.
 Natural works best with short questions and a small vocabulary.

-## Testing

-Yah.
-Need to write these. :p

 ## Contributing to Natural